Brandon Fusco: Minnesota Vikings

 After a strong performance at the Senior Bowl and the NFL Combine, Fusco was selected by the Minnesota Vikings in the sixth round, 172nd overall, in the 2011 NFL draft.
 He played in three games of his rookie campaign.
 During his second season he started all 16 regular season games.

 On September 6, 2014, the Vikings signed Fusco to a five-year, $25 million contract extension.

 On February 10, 2017, Fusco was released by the Vikings.

 San Francisco 49ers

 On May 2, 2017, Fusco was signed by the San Francisco 49ers.
 Fusco started all 16 games for the 49ers in 2017 at right guard, and the team averaged 3.9 yards per carry on runs behind him.

 Atlanta Falcons

 On March 14, 2018, Fusco signed a three-year contract with the Atlanta Falcons.
 He was named the Falcons' starting right guard to start the 2018 season, beating out incumbent starter Wes Schweitzer.
 He started the first seven games before suffering a season-ending ankle injury in Week 7.

 On April 29, 2019, Fusco was released by the Falcons with a failed physical designation after one season while only playing and starting in seven games.

+Coaching career

+On March 21, 2026, Fusco was hired as an offensive line analyst for the Mississippi State Bulldogs.